My blog I've ignored for 2 years while attending the Brandcenter

 The woman, a recent graduate of the Brandcenter, was giving a presentation about what we (as incoming students) should expect.
-It was full of important advice like “don’t be a douche” or “keep your shit out of other people’s face” and “don’t shower in the men’s room sink”.
+It was full of valuable advice like “don’t be a douche” or “keep your shit out of other people’s face” and “don’t shower in the men’s room sink.”

-At 1:30pm tomorrow I have my first class of the semester and take the first step on my new career.
+At 1:30 pm tomorrow I have my first class of the semester and take the first step in my new career.
 I’m excited starting school.
-I’m excited about being assigned assignments and working on projects.
+I can’t wait to be assigned assignments and projects.
 I’m not nervous, at least not about school.

 I know I can do this.

 I am nervous about my family.
-My boys and wife are in Fairfax while I start this adventure and I am nervous about how we are going to pull this off.
+My boys and wife are two hours away while I start this adventure and I am nervous about how we are going to pull this off.

 Only ten months late, I give you the first (and possibly only **UPDATE: It was the only**)…

 1. What I won’t talk about

-Looking back I’m glad I didn’t write every week.
-I didn’t have the time.
-If I did some how get something published weekly it would have been rushed, cluttered and terrible.
-Then I’d have a bunch of terrible posts floating around the interweb forever.
+Looking back I’m glad I didn’t write every week, I didn’t have the time.
+If I somehow did publish something weekly it would have been rushed, cluttered and terrible.
+Then I’d have a bunch of awful posts floating around the interweb forever.
 I’m just too vain for that.

 I believe this journey shouldn’t be written down.
-Sometimes I’ll get a comment on this blog from someone either interested in or has been accepted to the Brandcenter.
-I don’t want to pollute your journey because you happen to stumble upon my site.
+Sometimes I’ll get a comment on this blog from someone either interested in or recently accepted to the Brandcenter.
+I don’t want to pollute anyone’s journey because they happen to stumble upon my site.
 To give you a heads up on anything that happens here would be stealing from you.
-You will be paying too much money to not get the full experience.
+You will be paying too much money not to get the full experience.

 It’s better to come in blind.
-Knowing the assignments before hand or the personality quirks of the professors isn’t going to help you.
+Knowing the assignments before hand or the personality quirks of the professors aren’t going to help you.